-The Whitehead's Team is delighted that there has been a big increase in the popularity of Whitehead's top quality sustainably sourced Fish & Chips both gluten-free and non gluten-free.
-To meet the increased demand, we saw-in the New Year with a mains electrical upgrade to keep ahead of our commitment to separately cooked gluten-free options whilst also serving the growing numbers of customers through our takeaway and restaurant.
+The Whitehead's Team is delighted that there has been a big increase in the popularity of Whitehead's for our top quality, sustainably sourced Fish & Chips both gluten-free and non gluten-free.
+To meet the increased demand, we saw-in the New Year with an electrical upgrade to keep ahead of our commitment to separately cooked gluten-free options whilst also serving growing numbers of customers through our takeaway and restaurant.

-With much talk in the media about the need to reduce plastic waste, we wish to assure all our customers that for many years our takeaway has used paper and cardboard packaging which is fully recyclable, and is respectively either made from wood from sustainable forests or from recycled pulp.
-We also took the decision last summer to move-away from polystyrene food trays in our takeaway to improve the taste of our fish and chips and reduce plastic waste.
+The Whiteheads Team takes environmental responsibility seriously.
+With much talk in the media about the need to reduce plastic waste, we wish to assure all our customers that for many years our takaway has used paper and cardboard packaging which is fully recyclable and is made from sustainable forests.
+We also took the decision last summer to move away from polystyrene trays to improve the taste of our fish and chips and reduce plastic waste.

 Whitehead’s have introduced a Children’s Fish & Chips loyalty card.
 Collect yours next time you're here and every time you order a children’s fish and chips meal in either our restaurant or takeaway you we'll stamp your card - collect 8 stamps and your next Children’s Fish & Chips meal is free.

 Pick up your loyalty card and start collecting those stamps!